TimothyRLaMora734/OpenGLStarter/doc/macos-app-bundle-template/README.md

 ## MacOS App

-Before create and app in mac OS, you need to build the executable binary.
+Before create an app in mac OS, you need to build the executable binary.

 After that you need to setup a folder with a specific structure.

-I'll show how to build it using the shader-examples project
+I'll show how to build it using the __shader-examples__ project

 ### 1) Copy the template folder